 \section{Conclusions}

 In this paper, we have proposed two different operatorial approaches to derive the dynamics governing the transmission of information in a multi-layered network.

-In the first approach, the dynamics was governed by the Heisenberg equations of motion for operators, coupled with the application of some rules modifying the inertia parameters.
-The reliability, or lack thereof, of information was determined through the computation of suitable mean values of certain number operators.
-The dynamics is highly enriched by the rules; several numerical experiments have been presented to discuss the influence of these rules on the spreading of information.
-Notably, we observed that the rules may allow for asymptotic equilibria in the dynamics (a significant feature that could not be achieved using standard Heisenberg dynamics) in the present context.
+In the first approach, the dynamics is governed by the Heisenberg equations of motion for operators, coupled with the application of some rules modifying the inertia parameters.
+The reliability, or lack thereof, of information is determined through the computation of suitable mean values of certain number operators.
+The dynamics is highly enriched by the rules; several numerical experiments are presented to discuss the influence of these rules on the spreading of information.
+Notably, we observe that the rules may allow for asymptotic equilibria in the dynamics (a significant feature that could not be achieved using standard Heisenberg dynamics) in the present context.

-The second approach we introduced was based on the GKLS equations, giving an alternative way to reach equilibrium in the dynamics.
-This method is mainly based on the definition of peculiar Lindblad operators and the ideas typically characterizing the open quantum systems.
+The second approach introduced is based on the GKLS equations, giving an alternative method to reach equilibrium in the dynamics.
+This method is mainly based on the definition of particular Lindblad operators and the ideas typically characterizing the open quantum systems.
 The central idea here is that Lindblad operators enable the irreversibility of the transmission of information from an initial transmitter to a final receiver.
 This feature relaxes the constraint of the self-adjointness of the Hamiltonian present in the $(H,\rho)$-induced dynamics approach, creating a direct way to describe the mechanisms of the transmission of the information within the network.

 Both approaches allow for the derivation of plausible dynamical behaviors in which the receiver of the information can perceive it differently, depending on the choice of the parameters in the model.
 Our analysis paves the way for various potential applications, ranging from the implementation of different rules to the modeling of specialized agents like influencers within the network.
 Moreover, our models are adaptable to other systems, and we see a robust connection to game theory as a promising future direction.
-These explorations are central to our upcoming plans and represent just a small fraction of the possible extensions of the concepts discussed in this paper, and underscore the versatility and potential of both the $(H,\rho)$-induced dynamics and the GKLS equations in the complex study of networked systems.
+These explorations are central to our upcoming plans and represent only a small fraction of the possible extensions of the concepts discussed in this paper, and they underscore the versatility and potential of both the $(H,\rho)$-induced dynamics and the GKLS equations in the complex study of networked systems.